charikova/ITP2_project/README.md

 which is typicly the abstract class for all documents.
 It has necessary fields for all document types which are required to fill out when librarian is creating new document.
 Bellow in innopolka/Documents/models.py we have other document types which are inhereted from Document model class.
-It look like this:
+It looks like this:

      class YourType(Document):
           type = "Your Type"